Daimler Truck

-Daimler Truck AG (holding company legal name Daimler Truck Holding AG) is one of the world's largest commercial vehicle manufacturers, with over 35 main locations worldwide and approximately 100,000 employees.
+Daimler Truck AG (holding company legal name Daimler Truck Holding AG) is the world's largest commercial vehicle manufacturer, with over 35 main locations worldwide and approximately 100,000 employees.
 Daimler Truck AG is headquartered in Leinfelden-Echterdingen, Germany.
-It was part of Daimler AG from November 2019 to December 2021.
+It was a part of Daimler AG from November 2019 to December 2021.

 History

+The Daimler Truck and Daimler Buses divisions include the eight vehicle brands BharatBenz, Freightliner, FUSO, Mercedes-Benz, RIZON, Setra, Thomas Built Buses and Western Star.
+Daimler Truck is the global market leader in the medium and heavy-duty truck segment with a gross vehicle weight of over 6 tons.
+In 2019, around 489,000 vehicles were delivered in this segment.
+Financial and mobility services are offered via the Daimler Truck Financial Services division.

 Daimler Truck was established in 2019 as a subsidiary of Daimler AG.
-In February 2021, Daimler said it planned to spin off Daimler Truck into a separate listed company.
+In February 2021, Daimler announced its planned to spin off Daimler Truck into a separate listed company.
 The spin-off was approved by its shareholders on 1 October 2021.
-Following this, Daimler Truck Holding AG was incorporated to manage assets owned by Daimler Truck AG, and Daimler AG retained 35% of shares in a new company, with 5% being transferred to its pension trust.
-A separate website of Daimler Truck company was launched on 1 December, and the company went public on 10 December.
+Following this, Daimler Truck Holding AG was incorporated to manage assets owned by Daimler Truck AG, and Daimler AG retained 35% of shares in the new company, with 5% being transferred to its pension trust.
+A separate website for the Daimler Truck company was launched on December 1, and the company went public on 10 December.

+On July 1, 2025, it became known that Daimler Truck was placed on Russia's sanctions list due to alleged deliveries to Ukraine.